FirmwareDroid/FirmwareDroid/README.md

 The docs should then be available as html under the `/docs/build/` folder.
 If something is missing in the docs please open an issue or better a pull request.

 ### Citation & Dataset

-More information about the framework and it's usage can be found as well in the [master thesis]() of Thomas Sutter or in our [research paper]().
+More information about the framework and it's usage can be found as well in the [here]().
 If you use FirmwareDroid for you own research please cite our work.
 ```
 Bibtext citation comming soon
 ```
-Our firmware dataset is free of charge available for accredited researchers.
-See [here]() for more information.

-### Contributions

-Please see our [developers guide]() for code contributions.

 ### Copyright and Third Party Software Distributed with FirmwareDroid:
 FirmwareDroid is licenced under the GNU General Public License v3.0